sanmcc/Wheather-Forcast/README.md

 ```
 AS A traveler
-I WANT to see the weather outlook for multiple cities
+I WANT to view the weather for multiple cities
 SO THAT I can plan a trip accordingly
 ```